 Antony Gormley (b.
-1950, London, UK) lives and works in London.
-Studied at Trinity College, University of Cambridge, UK; Saint Martin’s School of Art; and Goldsmiths, University of London, UK.
-In his widely acclaimed sculptures, installations, and public artworks, Gormley explores the relation of the human body to space and moments in time.
-Through a critical engagement with both his own body and those of others, he confronts fundamental questions of where human beings stand in relation to nature and the cosmos.
-Gormley continually tries to identify the space of art as a place of becoming in which new behaviours, thoughts and feelings can arise.
-Awards include the Turner Prize (1994); The South Bank Prize for Visual Arts (1999); The Bernhard Heiliger Award for Sculpture (2007); Obayashi Prize (2012); Praemium Imperiale (2013); and New Year Honours Knighthood for services to the arts (2014).
-He is an Honorary Fellow of the Royal Institute of British Architects; an Honorary Doctor of the University of Cambridge; and a Fellow of Trinity and Jesus Colleges, Cambridge.
-Gormley has been a Royal Academician since 2003.
-Select solo exhibitions and projects include Living Room, Xavier Hufkens, Brussels, BE (2017); Fit, White Cube Bermondsey, London, UK (2016); Object, National Portrait Gallery, London, UK (2016); Cast, The Alan Cristea Gallery, London, UK (2016); Construct, Sean Kelly Gallery, New York, US (2016); Elemental, The Atkinson, Southport, UK (2015); Space Out, Galerie Thaddaeus Ropac Salzburg Halle, AT (2015); Space Stations, Hatton Gallery, University of Newcastle, UK (2015); Land, various sites across various sites, Landmark Trust, UK (2015); Sculpture 21st: Antony Gormley, Lehmbruck Museum, Duisburg, DE (2014); and Drawing, Allmeinde Commongrounds, Lech am Arlberg, AT (2014).
-Select group exhibitions include New Beginnings, Alan Cristea Gallery, London, UK (2017); Sculpture as Object, Tate Britain London, UK (2016); From Rodin to Bourgeois, Gemeentemuseum Den Haag, The Haag, NL (2016); La Reve, Musee Cantini, Marsaille, FR (2016); Found, the Foundling Museum, London, UK (2016); Out There: Post-War Public Art, Somerset House, London, UK (2016); Approaches to Paper, Irish Museum of Modern Art, Dublin IR (2015); Self: image & Identity, Turner Contemporary, Margate, UK (2016); and Contemporary Drawings, Kettle’s Yard, Cambridge, UK (2016).
-His work is held in public collections internationally including National Gallery of Victoria, AU; Museum of Modern Art, Vienna, AT; Louisiana Museum of Modern Art, DK; Centre Georges Pompidou, FR; Arts Council of England; Tate, London; and Yorkshire Sculpture Park, UK.
+1950, London) lives and works in London.
+Studied at Trinity College, University of Cambridge; Saint Martin’s School of Art; and Goldsmiths, University of London.
+Gormley won the Turner Prize (1994) and has been a member of the Royal Academy since 2003.
+He was made an Officer of the British Empire (1997) and was knighted (2014).
+Permanent public works include the Angel of the North, Gateshead; Another Place, Crosby Beach; Exposure, Lelystad; and Chord, Massachusetts Institute of Technology, Cambridge.
+Select solo exhibitions and projects include Royal Academy of Arts, London (2019); Kettle’s Yard, Cambridge (2018); Living Room, Xavier Hufkens, Brussels (2017); the Long Museum, Shanghai (2017); Fit, White Cube Bermondsey, London (2016); Object, National Portrait Gallery, London (2016); Construct, Sean Kelly Gallery, New York (2016); Forte di Belvedere, Florence (2015); Space Out, Galerie Thaddaeus Ropac Salzburg Halle, Salzburg (2015); Land, various sites across various sites, Landmark Trust, United Kingdom (2015); Zentrum Paul Klee, Bern (2014); Drawing, Allmeinde Commongrounds, Lech am Arlberg (2014); Centro Cultural Banco do Brasil, Brazil (2012); State Hermitage Museum, St Petersburg (2011); Hayward Gallery, London (2007); Malmö Konsthall (1993); and Louisiana Museum of Modern Art, Copenhagen (1989).
+Select group exhibitions include New Beginnings, Alan Cristea Gallery, London (2017); Sculpture as Object, Tate Britain London (2016); From Rodin to Bourgeois, Gemeentemuseum Den Haag, The Haag (2016); La Reve, Musée Cantini, Marsaille (2016); Found, the Foundling Museum, London (2016); Out There: Post-War Public Art, Somerset House, London (2016); Approaches to Paper, Irish Museum of Modern Art, Dublin (2015); Self: image & Identity, Turner Contemporary, Margate (2016); Contemporary Drawings, Kettle’s Yard, Cambridge (2016); Venice Biennale, Venice (2013) and Documenta 8, Kassel (1987).
+His work is held in public and private collections including National Gallery of Victoria, Melbourne; Museum of Modern Art, Vienna; Louisiana Museum of Modern Art, Humlebæk; Centre Georges Pompidou, Paris; Arts Council of England, London; Tate, London; and Yorkshire Sculpture Park, Wakefield.